reaganman/order_me/README.md

 ## Dependencies

-Ensure that the following dependencies are accesable before running the pipeline:
+Ensure that the following dependencies are accessable before running the pipeline:
 - blast (performing local alignment search)
 - Python 3 (processing blast results)
 - BioPython (downloading genomes and dealing with fastas)